yeshwanthkattta/Hunter_Showdown/README.md

 If you are coding (System)Verilog, you can find plenty of resources online.
 If you are learning TL-Verilog for the first time, you'll find resources to get you started under Makerchip's "Learn" menu.

+## Tips

+### TL-Verilog

+In the WAVEFORM viewer, using the template, your signals will appear under `TLV/secret/team0` or `/secret/team1`.
+Other signals will not be accessible to you.
+Though in the template, you can access them through `/secret`, for final competition, `/secret` will be renamed.
+Your design will not compile for competition if you attempt to access `/secret` signals.

+Spend the time to learn TL-Verilog first, if you are not already familiar.
+There are learning resources in the Makerchip IDE.
+For this competition, you can build reasonable circuits as combinational logic, so pipelines, sequential logic, "alignment", and states are likely unimportant.
+Hierarchy will be useful to learn.
+Other tutorial topics, validity, TLV macros, and transaction flow, though they may be used heavily by the Showdown library and template, are less important for your logic.

+If you don't know Verilog syntax, TL-Verilog uses Verilog `assign` expression syntax, so you learn this as well.

+### Verilog

+In the WAVEFORM viewer, you can find your signals under `SV.team_YOUR_GITHUB_ID` (which you must rename accordingly).

+The internet can help you learn Verilog.

+### Seeking Help

+Seek help in Slack.
+Help others.
+A bit of competition can add to the fun, but the spirit of the competition is collaboration and community building.

+## Competition Rules

+Details of the competition structure will be determined close to the competition date, depending upon participation.
+Makerchip is the judge and jury for battles.
+The winner of each battle is the player/team who destroys all enemy ships or has the most ships remaining at (roughly) Makerchip's cycle limit of ~600 cycles.

+Your submission must be based on the latest Verilog or TL-Verilog template.
+Bug fixes in the templates and Showdown library may be required during the coding period.

+Inconsiderate behavior will not be tolerated and may result in disqualification.
+In the event of logic bugs, disputes, ambiguity, disqualification, etc., Redwood EDA, LLC's decisions are final and may result in lose of prize money.